Date of Award:

 Martin E. Alexander

 Michael R. Kuhns

 Results indicated that bark beetle attack causes a significant decline in moisture content and change in chemical composition in lodgepole pine and Engelmann spruce tree foliage, which substantially increases foliage flammability.
-Additionally, it was found that conventional models used to predict the moisture content of fine, dead surface fuels were inappropriate for predicting the moisture content of foliage on mountain pine beetle-attacked lodgepole pine trees during the red stage.
-Therefore, calibrated operational models and models based on diffusion theory were developed and evaluated that could accurately predict hourly fluctuations in moisture content.
-The implications of these changes on crown fire potential are dependent upon a host of site specific factors including outbreak duration, severity, and the specific stand characteristics.
-Based on our results, we believe that current fire behavior models, including popular semi-empirical and physics-based models, are currently inadequate for accurately predicting crown fire potential in forests recently attacked by bark beetles.
+The results also suggested that the moisture content of dead foliage on mountain pine beetle-attacked lodgepole pine trees cannot be predicted using conventional models, so data were collected to develop and test new models.
+The implications of these changes on crown fire potential are dependent upon site specific factors such as outbreak duration, severity, and the structural characteristics of the forest.
+Based on our results, we believe that current fire behavior models are inadequate for accurately predicting crown fire potential in bark beetle-affected forests.
 In order to make significant progress in our understanding of crown fire potential in recently attacked forests, a substantial effort to document wildfire behavior in the field and/or to conduct experimental fires is needed.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .